Donor Profile

 Multilateral Spending and Commitments

 As a result of its focus on promoting national interests and strengthening bilateral relationships, the US channels a lower share of its total ODA to multilateral organizations than other OECD DAC donors.
 Core contributions to multilaterals accounted for 14% of the US’ total ODA in 2022, well below the DAC average of 41%.
 In absolute terms, the US became the top provider of core contributions to multilaterals in 2021.
-Overall, the Biden Administration has reengaged with the multilateral system.
 The FY2024 final appropriations had a 7% increase in contributions to International Organizations, allowing the US to fully meet its obligations.
 The FY2025 budget proposal also includes full funding of US obligations.
 However, voluntary contributions from FY2023 to FY2024 received a cut of 14%.
 The FY2025 budget also requested a modest decrease.

 Politics & Priorities